 3. Be Dramatic

-As you mull over the different options presented, ask a lot of questions: hem, and haw.
+As you mull over the options presented, ask many questions: hem and haw.
 Consult your guidebook.
 Delay.

 Watch for signs that he's becoming impatient because they'll mean you're in the driver's seat.

 4. Offer 50-75 Percent Less Than the Initial Rate

 One of the biggest mistakes tourists make when bargaining abroad is to think of the product or service's value in terms of their home country's currency versus the local currency.